Palmer, Alaska: Education

 Primary and secondary education in Palmer is a part of the Matanuska-Susitna Borough School District.
 Within city limits, there are two elementary schools (Swanson Elementary and Sherrod Elementary), one middle school (Palmer Jr. Middle School) and one high school (Palmer High School).

-Palmer High is of a modest size, with about 900 students and approximately 60 staff members.
+Palmer High is of modest size, with 649 students and 73 staff members.
 In 1999, It became the first school in Alaska to offer the International Baccalaureate program.
-About ten minutes from Palmer are "cross-town" rivals, Colony Middle School and Colony High School.
+About ten minutes from Palmer High is "cross-town" rival Colony High School.

 Palmer is also home to Alaska Bible College, the state's only accredited school of theology and ministry, and Matanuska-Susitna College, an extended college of the University of Alaska Anchorage.

 The Palmer Alaska Job Corps is at 800 E. Lynn Martin Drive, across from the Hageland airfield.

 The Ya Ne Dah Ah School (YNDA School), operated by the Athabascan Nation Chickaloon Village, uses Alaska Native methods to teach children.
 It was established in 1992.
 It is funded with grant money.
 In 2012 the school did not receive an annual grant which would allow it to fund Athna language and cultural programs, and it failed to receive Bureau of Indian Affairs (BIA) funds since the BIA had a 1995 rule preventing it from funding Alaska Native programs.